 Roman jokes have been preserved mainly due to ancient writers.
-Many of them were born from real stories, which were mentioned by lawyers like Cicero, which is worth adding, over two thousand years ago he was considered a prankster and “playful”.
+Many of them were born of real stories, which were mentioned by lawyers like Cicero, which is worth adding, over two thousand years ago he was considered a prankster and “playful”.

 According to Cicero, the essence of humour is that it is based on: “ambiguity, the unexpected, wordplay, understatement, irony, ridicule, silliness, and pratfalls”.
 The jokes focused on a selected character type, stereotypes, foreigners, and celebrities who were known in the communities.

-One of the oldest jokes that was based on a false story is the one told by Macrobius, a Roman writer from the turn of the 4th and 5th centuries CE, in his work Saturnalia.
+One of the oldest jokes that were based on a false story is the one told by Macrobius, a Roman writer from the turn of the 4th and 5th centuries CE, in his work Saturnalia.
 The joke itself has certainly appeared before:

 Some provincial man has come to Rome, and walking on the streets was drawing everyone’s attention, being a real double of the emperor Augustus.
 The emperor, having brought him to the palace, looks at him and then asks:

--Tell me, young man, did your mother come to Rome anytime?
+– Tell me, young man, did your mother come to Rome anytime?

 The reply was:

--She never did.
+– She never did.
 But my father frequently was here.

 – Macrobius, Saturnalia, 2.3